githubtraining/continuous-delivery-aws/course-details.md

 This course is about continuous delivery, or CD, with GitHub Actions.
 CD is a crucial part of modern software development, and it can have a monumental impact on development projects.

 Continuous Delivery is the practice of delivering software faster and with higher quality.
 Doing so successfully requires many different practices, behaviors, and technologies.
+GitHub Actions makes implementing CD easier, faster, and more reliable.

-In this course, we focus on using workflows to deploy pull requests automatically to a staging environment, and to deploy all merged commits to production.
-We will create two workflows to deploy our app to an AWS S3 bucket automatically.
+In this course, we focus on using workflows in GitHub Actions to deploy pull requests automatically to a staging environment, and to deploy all merged commits to production.

 ## What you'll learn